eightbitjim/commodore-tape-maker/README.md

 * `-basic`: force all files to be non-relocatable (BASIC) program files
 * `-data`: force all files to be relocatable (non-BASIC) files (the default is to automatically detect the file type based on load address)
 * `-output=<filename>`: specifies the name of the output WAV file.
 Default is `out.wav`

+## Example:
+Convert a single PRG file called `game.prg` to a wav file (filename defaults to `out.wav`), with a Commodore filename of `game`.
+Automatically detects whether it is a BASIC program or not:

+`python tap2wavPY.py game.prg game`

+Same as above but invert the output signal, which often fixes problems loading into a real Commodore:

+`python tap2wavPY.py -invert game.prg game`

+Convert two PRG files to a single WAV file called `files.wav`.
+Force output to be a sine wave:

+`python tap2wavPY.py -sine loader.prg loader game.prg game`